teamaeroastro/MQ-23/README.md

 # MQ-23
-eVTOL project of the Team AEROASTRO
+AN eVTOL project of the Team AEROASTRO.